tessel/t2-docs/API/Hardware_API.md

 ## Button

 Tessel 2's button is not programmable.

-It's a reset button; pressing it will cycle power on your Tessel 2.
-You can also reboot with the command line and in JavaScript: see the [Power Management](#power-management) section.
+During operation of a script, pressing the button will restart the script.

+If you hold down the button while plugging in power, Tessel 2 boots into DFU mode.
+This is typically used to load firmware built from source.

 ## USB Ports